harp-tech/harp-tech.github.io/tutorials/hobgoblin-setup.md

 ![Harp Hobgoblin Device](../images/device-hobgoblin.png){width=300}

-The [Harp Hobgoblin](https://github.com/harp-tech/device.hobgoblin) is a simple multi-purpose device designed to help users learn the fundamentals of the Harp standard.
-The principles demonstrated in this tutorial series can also be applied to other Harp-compatible devices.
+The [Harp Hobgoblin](https://github.com/harp-tech/device.hobgoblin) is a simple multi-purpose device designed to help users learn the fundamentals of the Harp ecosystem.
+The principles demonstrated in this tutorial series can also be applied to other Harp devices.

 > [!NOTE]
 > The `Hobgoblin` can be assembled in multiple ways; this image above shows only one possible configuration.
 For more information on how to build one, refer to the resources in the device [repository](https://github.com/harp-tech/device.hobgoblin).